-Rationale: Often businesses believe that buying a piece of software will fix the ills in their business.
-We are often drawn towards technology for emotional reasons and the business case comes as an after-thought.
-This principle is in place to ensure that there is a sound business case for technology investment and to ensure investment is not technology for technology sake.
+Rationale: Often businesses believe that buying Implications: The partnership will select a piece of software will fix the ills in their appropriate technology solutions to meet business.
+We are often drawn towards particular business process requirements.
+The technology for emotional reasons and the business need and investment profile will be business case comes as an after-thought. considered ahead of picking individual products.
+This principle is in place to ensure that there is a It's important to the public that Councils make sound business case for technology investment sound technology choices and that resources are and to ensure investment is not technology for well distributed. technology sake.